Inflation Alternative via the Gravitational Field of a Singularity

+Note that the contraction and expansion of the scale factor are purely local effects perceived by the observer due to passage of conformal time and their progress along the axial trajectory through the gravitational field of the singularity.
+It is consistent with observation insofar as it solves the horizon problem.
+However, the underlying space-time the observer is traversing is static at all times, undergoing no contracting nor expanding phases.

 So far, no gravitating energy momentum content is traveling along the geodesic trajectory, so that the above metric evolves into the flat Minkowski metric for $\eta\to\infty$.
-In the next section we add gravitating radiation emerging from the ergosphere ($z=0$ surface), to model a radiation dominated unperturbed universe in this setting.
+In the next section we add gravitating radiation emerging from the initial $z=0$ surface, to model a radiation dominated unperturbed universe in this setting.